 * Update* The empty space left by the microwave is now a handy hanging rack for our cast iron pans.
 My husband used old barn wood that we salvaged to give the box a rustic feel that blends well with our house.
 Update #2: As they say, a picture is worth a thousand words. 🙂 You can read more about our switch from an electric to wood burning HERE.

-Now, on to the original article:
+Now, on to the original article from 2014:

 A couple of weeks ago our 14 year old, over the stovetop microwave kicked the bucket.
 As if on cue.
 At first we chuckled about the timing because we had just spent some time listening to Dr. Derrick DeSilva give a presentation about his take on microwaves.
 We were at a conference for something else and at first didn’t know who he was, nor expect what he said to ring so true.
 In a nutshell, he said that if you cared at all about your health, you’d never, ever, put anything in a microwave.
 I think we all already knew that deep down, but he went on to elaborate on what microwaves do to proteins in food and how it changes cellular structures making them less absorbable in the body.
 I’m severely paraphrasing, so if your interested in reading what he says you can find his website here.
 As a former competitive bodybuilder that based every morsel I put into my mouth on whole, unprocessed food, I found I agreed with him on so many things, he just explains them better. 🙂